 If your green is going through the renovation phase of the performance greens program this is all the more critical.

-Around this time last year we waved goodbye to amenity turf approval for Carbendazim, a stalwart fungicide that many had come to regard as a worm killer.
+Around this time two years ago we waved goodbye to amenity turf approval for Carbendazim, a stalwart fungicide that many had come to regard as a worm killer.
 This year the warning is out that Iprodione is next for the chop.
 I actually welcome each pesticide ban that comes along for turf as the process can be, and is usually a catalyst for positive change in greenkeeping.
+Two years on…and the world hasn’t quite fallen apart yet without carbendazim!

 The frequent use of pesticides highlights the symptoms driven, reactive nature of much modern greenkeeping practice.
 Each of these chemicals has been withdrawn due to evidence that they are potentially damaging to health or soil, or both.